MxpleSticks/Bee-Swarm-Smart-Notification/README.md

 - **Persistent Configuration**: Saves user settings to a JSON file for easy reuse.

 ## Troubleshooting
+- **OCR Missing Text**: If events or items aren’t detected, verify the `bbox` coordinates on **line 488** match the game’s text display area.
+Adjust them based on your screen resolution.
-- **Tesseract Not Found**: Ensure Tesseract is installed and its path is correctly set in the script or system PATH.
+- **Tesseract Not Found**: Ensure Tesseract is installed and its path is correctly set on line 13 or in the system PATH.
 - **Module Not Found**: Verify all Python packages are installed using the `pip` commands above.
 - **Permission Issues**: If the `keyboard` module requires admin privileges, run VSCode or your terminal as an administrator.
 - **Antivirus Blocking**: If your antivirus flags the script, ensure you’re running it as a `.py` file and not an `.exe`.
 Add an exception to your antivirus if needed.